tari-labs/tari-university/src/cryptography/trustless-recursive-zkproofs/mainreport.md

 \\# E(\mathbb{F}\_{p\_{l-1}}) = p\_l ,\ \ \\# E(\mathbb{F}\_{p\_{l}}) = p\_1 $$

 An Aliquot cycle is a generalized concept of an Amicable pair.
-So an Amicable pair is an Aliquot cycle of length 2.
+So an Amicable pair is an Aliquot cycle of length $l = 2$.
 That is, a cycle of only two elliptic curves.

 **Definition 4:** [[16]]
 An **Amicable Pair** of an elliptic curve $E$ over $\mathbb{Q}$ is any pair of primes $(p, q)$ such that $E$ has good reduction